cfcs/qubes-storage-zfs/README.md

 - `sudo systemctl restart qubesd`
 - `qvm-pool --help-drivers` should now list the `zfs_zvol` and `zfs_encrypted` drivers.

+# Installation on Qubes 4.1 rc 3

+As per December 2021, version `0.3.0` of `qubes-storage-zfs` has been adopted for the latest RC, with OpenZFS version `2.1.0-1`.

+A number of the APIs seem to have changed, which broke the `super(**kwargs)` calls.
+As a result of this, the semantics regarding `super()` initialization of pools/volumes in `qubes-storage-zfs` are likely wrong.
+For instance, `ephemeral_volatile` is not handled, nor is `revisions_to_keep`.

+### **CHANGES** for Qubes 4.1 rc 3 december 2021

+- **Another potentially breaking change** is that in order to faciliate importing volumes from a previous Qubes installation, the checks for "this pool already exists" or "this volume already exists" have been replaced by log messages.
+I'm not sure how that is supposed to work.
+It seems like it currently crashes qubesd because the `size` property of the new volume is not initialized, but after crashing it will restart and then the initialization will set this.
+It works, but it's not pretty.
+You **SHOULD* make sure there are snapshots in place for the `private` volumes in order to prevent accidental removal if something goes wrong.
+If anything raises an exception during creation, Qubes will remove all the volumes, which means your data could get deleted.
+Having snapshots in place prevents `zfs destroy` from working.

+- You will need to `sudo pip3 install qubes-storage-zfs.0.3.0.tar.gz` file (made by `make dist`) and **not** `sudo dnf install qubes-storage-zfs-0.3.0.rpm`.
+The RPM targets the system Python distribution (`3.9`), while qubesd runs on `3.8`. ie the RPM builds are currently broken for this platform.

+- `sudo -Eiu` no longer works, which broke `qubes.AskPassword`, so that was updated to `sudo -Eu`.

+- It now correctly asks for the password for the actual `encryptionroot` instead of the *expected* `encryptionroot`.
+Very nice if you botched your `zfs recv` like I did, and shouldn't hurt anybody.

+- Installing ZFS
+  - You likely want to use `$(rpm -E %fedora)` instead of `$(rpm -E %dist)` if you go this route, following the official instructions. `%dist` will give you the Qubes release prefixed with a `.`, and `%fedora` will give you the Fedora release (`32` for dom0 in this version)
+  - You'll want `sudo qubes-dom0-update zfs python3-pyzfs`
+  - Installing ZFS from the fedora packages no longer works because the update tooling in Qubes will complain about the SHA1 hashes used to sign the upstream ZFS `rpms`.
+I could not find a way to override this, but fortunately you can install the RPMs manually with `dnf`, with no signature checking whatsoever, so fear not.
+You'll need to `sudo qubes-dom0-update`, then copy the resulting RPMs from `/var/lib/qubes/dom0-updates/packages/` in your updatevm.
+Now, despite rejecting the SHA1 signatures on transfer to dom0, the updatevm will keep them around in cache, so you won't be able to use `qubes-dom0-update` again until you delete `/var/lib/qubes/dom0-updates/{packages,var/cache/dnf}`, but after that it will work again.
+    - Sadly you'll have to repeat this every time there's an update to ZFS which could get annoying.
+Someone should probably see if OpenZFS upstream would be open to switching the hash algorithm used for signatures.

 # Status wallpaper
 See `tools/bgimg.sh`.